ReadingAndThinking.com

 However, if we pay a little attention to the way of talking in real life, and experience the different feelings that various ways of talking give us, we will definitely find that some words are indeed "violent"!

-"Nonviolent Communication" believes that: We may not think that the way we talk is violent, but our language does often cause pain in ourselves and others.
+"Nonviolent Communication" believes that we may not think that the way we talk is violent, but our language often causes pain in ourselves and others.

 Verbal duty, ridicule, negation, preaching, arbitrary interruption, refusal to respond, and casually exported evaluations and conclusions bring us emotional and mental trauma, which is even more painful than physical injury.

-These unintentional or intentional verbal violence make people indifferent, alienated, and hostile to each other.
+This unintentional or intentional verbal violence makes people indifferent, alienated, and hostile to each other.
 Indian philosopher Krishnamurti believes that observation without comment is the highest form of human intelligence.

 27. The Effective Executive by Peter F. Drucker, Jim Collins